 1. Membership:

 1.1.
 One member and alternate elected for a two-year term by and from the membership of each academic department, the library, and the academic counselors.
 Because the committee values the expertise and experience that can be obtained from extended service on the committee, the curriculum committee chooses to exempt itself from the Senate rule of members serving for the term limit of six consecutive years (Senate Bylaw 2.12.3).
 All members will serve on at least one subcommittee.
 Most members are assigned to two subcommittees.
 Members are always assigned to the subcommittee for their school, and most members are also assigned to a second committee to serve as "at large" members of each school subcommittee or as a member of the General Education Subcommittee (bylaw 5.3.1).
-For continuity purposes, the same representative must attend all meetings to which they are assigned.If an academic department fails to submit the names of the departmental representative and alternate by the end of the Spring semester, the department chair will be the interim representative.
+If an academic department fails to submit the names of the departmental representative and alternate by the end of the Spring semester, the department chair will be the interim representative.

 1.2.
 The Chair of the Graduate Studies Committee and the Chair of the International Education Committee, ex-officio.